Methyl nitrate: Safety

 As well as being an explosive, methyl nitrate is toxic and causes headaches when inhaled.

 History

 Methyl nitrate has not received much attention as an explosive, but as a mixture containing 25% methanol it was used as rocket fuel and volumetric explosive under the name Myrol in Nazi Germany during World War II.
 This mixture would evaporate at a constant rate and so its composition would not change over time.
 It presents a slight explosive danger (it is somewhat difficult to detonate) and does not detonate easily via shock.

 According to A. Stettbacher, the substance was used as a combustible during the Reichstag fire in 1933.
-Gartz shows in a recent work that only methyl nitrate with its production and explosion potential can represent the famous and mysterious "shooting water" from the German Feuerwerkbuch ("fireworks book") of about 1420 (the oldest technical text in German language, handwritten in Dresden and later printed in Augsburg).

-An extract of the text from the 1420 Feuerwerkbuch is as follows (written in Early New High German):
+Gartz shows in a recent work that only methyl nitrate with its production and explosion potential can represent the famous and mysterious Schießwasser ("shooting water") from the German Feuerwerkbuch ("fireworks book") of about 1420 (the oldest technical text in German language).
+The Feuerwerkbuch describes it as follows (written in Early New High German):